spacetelescope/jdaviz/docs/dev/links.rst

     from glue.plugins.wcs_autolinking.wcs_autolinking import WCSLink

     link = WCSLink(data1=data1, data2=data2,
                    cids1=data1.pixel_component_ids, cids2=data2.pixel_component_ids)

     data_collection.add_link(link)

 will link all pixel axes between the two datasets, taking into account the WCS of ``data1`` and ``data2``.

-Note that this should work with any APE 14-compliant WCS, so could link for example a FITS WCS to a GWCS instance.
+Note that this should work with any `APE 14 <https://github.com/astropy/astropy-APEs/blob/main/APE14.rst>`_-compliant WCS, so it could link both a FITS WCS to a GWCS instance, and vice versa.

 Speeding up WCS links
 =====================